 The decision to move from awake to aware is often challenging.
 There are many counterfeits and substitutes.
 There is a flood of religions and teachers, but few give you the tools to seek your spiritual truth.
 Organized religion is the chief counterfeit.
 It substitutes doctrine and dogma for methods and processes.

 It is best if you have goals for this process.
 You can create many benchmarks along this path.
 The ultimate goal might be the journey from aware and awake to enlightened.
-However, you can measure your progress toward this objective in many ways.
-Some ideas for benchmark goals include learning Japa meditation, practicing lucid dreaming, and attending Tai Chi classes.
+However, you can measure your progress toward this objective.
+Ideas for benchmark goals might be learning Japa meditation, lucid dreaming, and attending Tai Chi classes.

 You can measure your growth by your social impact on the lives of others.
-Do you want to share and teach others?
+Are you interested in sharing your knowledge with others?
 Do you volunteer to help those who need help?
-Do you minimize your footprint on Earth by recycling?
+Is recycling something you do to minimize your carbon footprint?

 Many people answer the call of this quest.
-The Hero’s Journey is a pattern we find in many ancient cultures that developed processes for consciousness exploration.
-The steps of the Hero’s journey revolve around three primary phases: awakening, transforming, and inspiring.
-Walking the path starts by answering the call to become more aware and engage in exploring consciousness.
+The Hero’s Journey is a pattern we find in many ancient cultures for consciousness exploration.
+This pattern revolves around three primary phases: awakening, transforming, and inspiring.
+By answering the call of spiritual exploration, we are cultivating awareness to enlightenment.

 Awareness and perception growth can occur in great leaps and bounds.
 We look forward to those Eureka experiences.
 However, progress is made in small, incremental steps.
 That is why keeping a spiritual journal is important.
-It shows us our incremental growth as well as our roadblocks.
+It shows us our incremental growth and our roadblocks.

 Walking the path can put you at odds with the status quo.
 It’s an excellent way to tell if you are indeed forging your way.
 So, it is prudent to share your quest only with those who understand your freedom.
-The world needs more freethinkers who can live in a culture obsessed with sectarian division, commercialism, patriotism, and nationalism but find ways to navigate beyond these ideologies.
+The world needs more freethinkers.
+We need those who can rise above an unhealthy culture filled with sectarian division and commercialism.

 Believers fight to have their religious dogma become the laws of the land.
 At the same time, they deny with equal veracity any evidence that contradicts their beliefs.
-The battle between science and religion, facts and myths, is long.
+The battle between science and religion, facts, and myths, is long.
+Cultivating awareness for enlightenment takes patience and courage.

-The age of science and reason was supposed to help people understand the absurdities of religion.
-Early in the 18th century, researchers like Kersey Graves (2) proclaimed that knowledge of the origins of Western Organized Religion would bring it to an end.
+The age of science and reason was supposed to help people break free from the hypnosis of Western religion.
+Researchers like Kersey Graves (2) proclaimed that knowledge about the origins of Western religion would bring it to an end.
 But he underestimated the power of religious indoctrination.

 Today, we know that intelligence and logic are no match for the power of self-hypnosis and group hypnosis tactics.
 Their use creates an inverse relationship with common sense.
 The more you believe in mythology and superstition, the less you can use common sense and logic.
 Religious indoctrination is powerful, but we can overcome it with persistence and the right tactics.
 One of these we call the unorthodox approach to saving the believer.

-Okay, so we have a good idea of what blocks our path, but what tools do we need to forge our way?
+Okay, so we have a good idea of the obstacles on the path from awareness to enlightenment, but what tools do we need to forge our way?
 Spiritual technologies for exploring and developing consciousness are what you need.

 Be aware that once you open your awareness, there are unintended consequences.
 Your heart will open as well.
 Once your conscience is online, you will see things you overlooked before.
 You will feel empathy and find specific causes to champion.